Get insider access

 Best All-In-One Printers

-Whether you need a printer for a professional office environment or your family, all-in-one printers are a great solution to meeting the needs of many with a single machine.
-While they can all do the same things, like printing and scanning, some have features that can make tasks significantly easier, like an automatic document feeder.
-The cartridge system is also important to consider when shopping for a printer, as an inadequate one means you have to replace the cartridges more often, and you end up spending more in the long run.
+Whether you need a printer for an office or your family, all-in-one printers are a great solution for meeting many needs with a single machine.
+While they all print and scan, some have features that can make these tasks significantly easier, like an automatic document feeder or automatic duplex printing.
+The cartridge system is also important to consider when shopping for a printer, as you need to think about how much, how often, and what you're printing.
+Laser printers tend to print faster, making them ideal for offices or homes that only print documents.
+Inkjet printers tend to have better color quality, so they produce more detailed and vibrant photos.
+However, inkjets risk clogging if they're infrequently used, which isn't a risk for laser printers.

-We've tested over 135 printers, and below are our recommendations for the best all-in-one printers you can buy.
-Also, check out our picks for the best photo printers, the best home printers, and the best wireless printers.
+Below are our recommendations for the best all-in-one printers for home use and office settings.
+You'll also want to check out our recommendations for the best photo printers, the best home printers, and the best wireless printers.

 1. Best All-In-One Printer

 The best all-in-one printer we've tested is the Brother MFC-L8905CDW, a color laser model.
 It produces amazingly sharp documents, prints quickly at up to 32 pages per minute, and doesn't need much maintenance.
 Its ADF-equipped scanner scans fast and supports single-pass duplex scanning, making it a great choice for offices that regularly scan multi-page or double-sided documents.
-With a yield of around 3000 black and 1400 color prints, you likely won't need to replace the toner cartridges often unless you print a lot.
+With a yield of around 3,000 black and 1,400 color prints, you likely won't need to replace the toner cartridges often unless you print a lot.
 Plus, the toner cartridges are relatively inexpensive.
-Cheaper variants exist, like the Brother MFC-L8610CDW, which has a smaller display and flatbed scanner but lacks NFC support and duplex scanning.
-The printing performance remains the same; you just lose a few features.
+If you don't mind losing a few features, like NFC support and duplex scanning, cheaper variants exist.
 See more details in the full review.

 If you need to print photos, get the Epson EcoTank Photo ET-8550 instead.
-This all-in-one supertank model produces beautiful pictures and supports up to 13" x 19" paper, making it an excellent option for printing posters.
+This all-in-one supertank model produces beautiful pictures and supports up to 13x19 paper, making it an excellent option for printing posters.
 Its page yield is fantastic, so you won't have to spend much on replacement ink.
-Like the Brother, it has an 8.5" x 14" flatbed scanner to scan Legal-size documents, but there's no automatic feeder, so you'll have to scan each sheet manually.
-It also has slower printing speeds.
-Another alternative is the Epson EcoTank Pro ET-5850.
-It's more of an office printer than a photo printer, meaning you get more features like an ADF with duplex scanning and faster printing speeds, but the print quality isn't as good, as the pictures look more muted and grainy than ones printed on the ET-8550.
-Unfortunately, both printers are more expensive than the Brother MFC-L8905CDW.
+Like the Brother, it has an 8.5x14 flatbed scanner to scan Legal-size documents, but there's no ADF, so you'll have to scan each sheet manually.
+It also has slower printing speeds and is more expensive upfront than the Brother.

 See our review